Turron de Dona Pepa

 Turrón de Doña Pepa is the layered anise-honey sweet created by an Afro-Peruvian cook, Josefa 'Pepa' Marmanillo, in thanks for a healing she attributed to the Señor de los Milagros.
 It is made each October for the great Lima procession in His honour.

 Crisp anise-perfumed sticks soften slightly under sticky, molasses-deep chancaca syrup, sweet, spiced and faintly fruity.
 The candy sprinkles add crunch and festivity.
-Rich and old-fashioned, it tastes of celebration.
+Rich and old-fashioned, it is a festival sweet.

 Baking yields sturdy sticks that hold a stacked structure, while the reduced chancaca syrup acts as edible mortar, its sugar crystallizing as it cools to lock the layers together.